How to manage fear when cancer shows up

 For some people, the unknown carries anticipation.
 A job transition, for example, that could mean new opportunity, new friends, a new community, the excitement of pushing away from the dock and pursuing far-reaching, blustery adventures.

 For others, the unknown causes anxiety.
 Leaving the safety of the familiar shore, being swept out into uncharted waters.

-Somewhere along the journey, though, Gary and I began practicing these tips that helped us manage fear (practice being the operative word):
+Somewhere along the journey, though, Gary and I began practicing these tips that helped us manage fear:

 When daunting events overwhelm us, gratitude isn’t intuitive.

 It’s unreasonable.
 And demanding.

 It’s easy to be thankful when life is moving along favorably, but what if we looked through different lenses when things start going crazy awry?

 Back when my mother was slipping further into dementia and Gary was struggling with the manhood issues of prostate cancer, I so desperately wanted to quit my job to have more time for them both.
 But we were rebuilding from the unemployment years, and my job was the one with healthcare insurance.

 Back then there wasn’t much to be grateful for.